sunilgaikwad/coderunner/README.md

     Hashtable implementation using array.

 7) graph/
-  dijkstra_simple.cpp
+  a) dijkstra_simple.cpp
-  This is simple dijkstra algorithm using structs/classes for data and finding the sortest path from one source vertex to all other vertices
+    This is simple dijkstra algorithm using structs/classes for data and finding the shortest path from one source vertex to all other vertices
     Array was used for storing the vertices and hence the algorithm has a n2 run time in addition to ElogV for traversing each edge
     In follow-up implementations, i will use a priority queue for increasing run time efficiency

-  dijkstra_matrix.cpp
+  b) dijkstra_matrix.cpp
     Same as dijkstra_simple but used a matrix for storing the vertices data

-  ShortestPaths_dp.cpp
+  c) ShortestPaths_dp.cpp
     Shortest path from a source vertex to a given vertex using dynamic programming

-   Topologicalsort.cpp
+  d)Topologicalsort.cpp
     Sorting a DAG topologically

 ##/programming_c++ - Online course through NPTEL
 https://onlinecourses.nptel.ac.in/explorer/search?category=COMP_SCI_ENGG

 1)pointerfun.c
   simple program to understand pointers in c

+##/searching_techniques
+1) binarysearch_sortedarray.cpp
+   Searching a sorted array using binary search.
+Both iterative and recursive approach Added unit test using googletest.